Novoazovsk Raion: History

 Within the Novoazovsk Raion, were born the Arctic explorer Georgy Sedov, the general-polkovnik Hero of the Soviet Union I. Lyudnikov, poet N. Scherbina, and the sculptor N. Yasinenko.

-Following the events surrounding the War in Donbas, the western part of the raion remained under control of the Ukrainian government, whereas most of the area was under administration of the Donetsk Peoples' Republic.
+Following the events surrounding the war in Donbas, the western part of the raion remained under control of the Ukrainian government, whereas most of the area was under administration of the Donetsk People's Republic.
 To facilitate the administration, on 9 December 2014, the Verkhovna Rada, Ukraine's national parliament, changed the boundaries and total area of the Novoazovsk Raion to encompass 818.612 km2.
 The district's administration buildings and government were moved to the urban-type settlement of Vynohradne.
 The amended area of the raion is under control of the Donetsk People's Republic.

 Demographics

 According to the 2001 Ukrainian Census: